axibase/atsd/api/meta/metric/list.md

 ### Invalid Actions

-Invalid Action is triggered if the received series value is less than the Minimum value, or if it's greater than the Maximum value.
+Invalid Action is triggered if the received series value is less than the Minimum value, or if the value is greater than the Maximum value.

 |**Action**|**Description**|
 |:---|:---|